forem/forem/docs/backend/scheduled-jobs.md

 for defining tasks and read through tasks we have implemented for busting cache, awarding badges, and more.

-In your Pull Request, communicate with a DEV Core Team Member to discuss at what frequency and ensure your task is scheduled on Heroku once your code is reviewed, approved, and merged.
+In your Pull Request, communicate with a Forem Core Team Member to discuss at what frequency and ensure your task is scheduled on Heroku once your code is reviewed, approved, and merged.